-Teach
+Teach amole Reformation

-- Explain that now you will jumpforward to the nineteenth century and explores how the First Vatican Council continued the renewal of the Catholic Church begun at the Council of Trent. - Have the youth silently read page 92 and highlight key points.
+- Explain that now you will jump forward to the nineteenth century and explore how the First Vatican Council continued the renewal of the Catholic Church begun at the Council of Trent. - Have the students silently read page 92 and highlight key points.

-Have the young people identify and discuss the key efforts of the Catholic Church to renew herself from the sixteenth through nineteenth centuries.
+Have the students identify and discuss the key efforts of the Catholic Church to renew herself from the sixteenth through nineteenth centuries.
 (Growth of religious congregations, promotion of spiritual renewal, Vatican Council I.)